 Working with Artists.

-From local bands to musical theatre companies to private corporate events and weddings, Billy loves to work.
+From singer-songwriters to musical theatre companies to private corporate events and weddings, Billy loves to work.

 Some selected credits as producer or co-producer: Sam Corbin's "Let the Fire Burn Strong" (voted #1 2019 Album of the Year by Ann Arbor's 107.one FM), post-punk duo One Blown Speaker's "Evil Twin," Chris Dupont's "Outlier," and Mark Jewett's "The Lucky One."